rust-lang/rfcs/text/3691-trusted-publishing-cratesio.md

 - Provenance verification of published crates (e.g. sigstore or other signing mechanisms).
 - Discussion/debate of CI/CD providers to support next and their expected timelines.
 - Support in the GitHub Action used to perform the OIDC authentication with other Rust package registries.
+- Direct suppport and implementation of the token exchange flow within `cargo`.

 ### Items to Resolve Before General Availability
 [resolve-before-general-availability]: #resolve-before-general-availability